 Behind the desk, by the bedroom entrance, is an intercom system that lets you see who’s at the door before you buzz them in.

 There are two short corridors on either side of the bed, both of which lead to the bathroom.
 One corridor acts as a closet, with tons of space to store your stuff.
 Beyond that is a vanity area followed by the bathroom.

 The bathroom was similar to the one in the Conrad Suite, but slightly larger with a whirlpool tub and enough towels and amenities for everyone on the island to bathe.
 Twice.
 The marble gave the room a bright look, which was further accentuated when you actually turned on the lights.
 Kudos to the housekeeping staff for managing to keep all that marble sparkling clean.

 The living room seemed larger in person than in the photos and video (the camera subtracts 100 sqft?), but it offered plenty of space for the five of us to lounge around.
 The floor-to-ceiling windows let in lots of natural light, which is terrible if you’re an amateur photographer like me and can’t take a decent photo that way.
 Behold the powers of the Instagram filter:

 We had an amazing time at the Conrad Bali and it kept getting better, culminating in this amazing upgrade.
-Penthouse suite upgrade aside, the wonderful staff at the Conrad Bali and the relaxed atmosphere made this an incredible stay.
-My family and I still talk about this part of the trip, how incredibly hospitable the Conrad staff were and what a great time we all had.
-Since I was the one handling all of our travel arrangements, I was pretty stressed and did not expect to relax much on this trip, but even I couldn’t help but to enjoy being lazy for a few days.
+Penthouse Suite upgrade aside, the wonderful staff at the Conrad Bali and the relaxed atmosphere made this an incredible stay.
+My family and I still talk about how incredibly hospitable the Conrad staff were and what a great time we had.
+Since I was the one handling all of our travel arrangements, I was pretty stressed and did not expect to relax much on this trip.
+However, even I couldn’t help but to enjoy being lazy for a few days.